Himabindu95/WeatherAppAngular/README.md

 Mobile: https://www.youtube.com/watch?v=mLl1y_MmCpI

 Note: Node modules, build and config file haven't been uploaded since they may vary with each Angular release.
 Only app components have been uploaded.

+Copyright: This app was built as a part of CSCI 571 course at USC taught by Professor Marco Papa